Kawai09/EasyCamera/README.md

 You need to install the Spigot plugin to enable communication between clients.

-1. Ensure your server is running a Spigot-compatible version (like Spigot, Paper, or Purpur).
+1. Ensure your server is running a Spigot-compatible version (like Spigot, Paper, Purpur, etc.).
 2. Download the latest **Spigot plugin `.jar`** file from the [Modrinth Page](https://modrinth.com/plugin/easycamera).
 3. Place the `.jar` file into your server's `plugins` folder.
 4. Restart or reload your server.